EternityForest/pavillion/README.md

 ```

+## Client Objects
+Incomplete docs

+### c.messageTarget(target, f)
+Returns a messageTarget obj you must keep a ref to, along with the function itself.
+As long as those exist, incoming messages will cause f(name, data, addr) to be called.

 ## Client-Server model

 Pavillion uses a traditional client-server model, except that clients and servers may share a port.
 With a few exceptions, only a client can initiate a request, and only a server may respond to or act on a request.
 This includes reliable and unreliable multicasting modes.